Marketing Cloud, Trailhead...

 Be more visible than the competition

 It’s essential to be visible online, after all, that’s where your potential clients’ buying process starts.
-Maximizing your website for SEO or paid search engine marketing is a start.
+Maximising your website for SEO or paid search engine marketing is a start.
 Once a visitor lands on your website, your content should be rich and engaging.
 Your website becomes the first step in helping your potential customers see you as a possible solution to their needs.

 It’s also important to be as visible offline as you are online, if not more.
 Attend the conferences your potential customers attend by presenting or sponsoring booths.
 Network!
 Depending on your target market, well-placed ads in magazines and journals they read can also be effective.